-Chocolate Covered Graham Crackers (with Caramel!)
+Chocolate Covered Caramel Graham Crackers

-Years pass, and one fine weekend, I took a chocolate making class.
-The instructor of the class talked about how her mother used to make a ganache and pour it over crumbled up graham crackers as a bedtime snack for her and her brothersI know, I know, what a Mom!
-I never did that for my kids….
+Years passed, and one fine weekend, I took a chocolate-making class.
+The instructor of the class talked about how her mother used to make a ganache and pour it over crumbled up graham crackers as a bedtime snack for her and her brothers—I know, I know—what a Mom!
+I never did that for my kids….and my mom never, ever made anything like that for me when I was a kid…but the gears began whirling.
+Could I make chocolate-covered graham crackers?

-Could I make chocolate covered graham crackers?
-Chocolate covered graham crackers with caramel?
-What if I use the Saltine Toffee Cookie recipe but substitute graham crackers for the saltine crackers.
+Chocolate-covered graham crackers with caramel?
+What if I use the Saltine Toffee Cookie recipe and substitute graham crackers for the saltines?
 What if, what if?

 Chocolate Covered Graham Crackers with Caramel